i love to eat.

 in comparison, the swedish house mafia, and most contemporary club music, is fast food. kitty crack. snausages. vinylette. velveteen. a plastic one trick pony. forgettable. if you are not in a club, with the attention span required for the circumstances (30 mS), what is the fucking point? it’s much too predictable and stupid and self conscious. there are no questions. it might be associated with fun, if i had fun at the club. but by itself, outside of the context of a K-hole, or some hot sexy beast on poppers and “bath salts”, it’s basically too stupid. not that stupid is bad in musical terms! on no!!! quite the contrary. anthrax is stupid and incredibly slick… de la soul is hyper stupid, and genius! stupidity is part of pop. fast, and bulbous, like a squid eating dough in a polyethylene bag (don van vliet…). nothing puts a kabosh on pop quite like seriousity.

-i’m losing my point… food technology (cooking) and musical circuit design have a LOT in common. and the people who do it well and their motives are interesting to me, always. difference. nuance. bombast in contrast with delicacy (dynamic variation). color, pace, flava, and soul. familiarity and the shock of the new. all these things are a part of the better experience.
+i’m losing my point… food technology (cooking) and musical circuit design have a LOT in common. and the people who do it well and their motives are interesting to me, always. difference. nuance. bombast in contrast with delicacy (dynamic variation). texture, pace, flava, and soul. familiarity and the shock of the new. all these things are a part of the better experience.

 by the way, if you are interested in food journalism, i really like eddie huang. if you read this, i suggest you check him out. i like the way he thinks, and his all-encompassing inclusion of technique, history and personal experience into whatever he does. he never just makes food without connecting it to everything. his traveling food show on Vice, (“Huang’s World”), for example, is genius. he cleverly and deliberately combines food media with ironic use of the misinformation and bullshit of “the market place”, a subtle understanding of contemporary pop culture and it’s politics, “street culture” (which both varies and has common general features wherever you go), and a humorous yet sometimes intensely confrontational resistance to any point of view that dismisses the experience of those on the outside of mainstream society. and somewhat like jon stewart (whom i revere), he can sweetly un-diplomatically approach highly “conflicted” situations with distance, and then turn thug. and his family is never far behind.